Skip to contents

 FrEDI Variants & Adaptation Options

-To assess some aspects of uncertainty in the underlying impact studies, FrEDI also includes multiple variant options for select sectors.
+To assess aspects of uncertainty in the underlying impact studies, FrEDI also includes multiple variant options for select sectors.
 These are listed in the variant column of the FrEDI sector output dataframe.
-For example, Extreme Temperature Related Mortality (ATS Extreme Temperature), includes multiple impact estimates that correspond to the mean, as well as the high and low confidence intervals.
+For example, Temperature-Related Mortality (ATS Temperature-Related mortality), includes multiple impact estimates that correspond to the mean, as well as the high and low confidence intervals for this sector (based on information in the underlying study).
 Other sectors, such as Agriculture (CIL Agriculture), include impact estimates derived from multiple damage functions that are associated with different conditions (e.g., estimates with and without CO2 fertilization).

 FrEDI also calculates climate-driven impacts under different adaptation assumptions, in select sectors.
-Adaptation options available for each sector (e.g., Coastal Property, Roads, Rail) are also included as variants.
-The select available adaptation options reflect the extent of treatment paid to adaptation in the underlying sectoral impact studies.
+Adaptation options for the applicable sectors (e.g., Coastal Property, Roads, Rail) are also included as variants.
+The available adaptation options reflect the extent of treatment paid to adaptation in the underlying sectoral impact studies.
 The adaptation options are labeled in FrEDI as:

 • Reactive Adaptation, or Reasonably Anticipated Adaptation: reflect options taken without advanced warning or foresight (e.g., no action is taken to prevent or mitigate future climate change impacts)